opensearch-project/documentation-website/_opensearch/search/autocomplete.md

 ## Edge n-gram matching

-During indexing, edge n-grams chop up a word into a sequence of n characters to support a faster lookup of partial search terms.
+During indexing, edge n-grams split a word into a sequence of n characters to support a faster lookup of partial search terms.

 If you n-gram the word "quick," the results depend on the value of n.